-Some dogs still seem to buzz with energy even after a good walk.
+Some dogs still seem to buzz with energy even after a good walk (ahem, my own crazy Cockapoo).
 Luckily, a dog treadmill may be the answer for owners who just can't seem to keep up.
-Even the most dedicated owners sometimes can’t give their dog enough exercise in a day.
+Even the most dedicated owners sometimes can’t give their dog enough exercise every day.

 You know - you get all ready to go outside for walk, clip on the leash, open the door, and get the breath knocked out of you from a giant gust of wind and blast of rain in your face.

-I also need to mention the problem of my dog being very unimpressed by rain.
+I also need to mention the problem of my last dog, Justice, being very unimpressed by rain.
 I bought her a rain coat and everything, but she still prefers to stay inside on those wet days!

 Don’t confuse a treadmill with an alternative to regular, daily walks outside.
 Even living in Ontario, the majority of days involve a couple walks in the great outdoors.
 Walking or running on a treadmill is exercise, but it isn’t the same thing as an actual walk.